-Uncertainty About the University of Puerto Rico Retirement System's Ability to Continue as a Going Concern
+The University of Puerto Rico Retirement System's Ability to Continue as a Going Concern

 The accompanying financial statements have been prepared assuming the University of Puerto Rico Retirement System will continue as a going concern.

-As further described in Note 3 to the accompanying financial statements, the University of Puerto Rico Retirement System is highly dependent on funding from the University of Puerto Rico which in turn receives its funding from the Commonwealth of Puerto Rico appropriations to finance its operations.
+As further described in Note 3 to the financial statements, the University of Puerto Rico Retirement System is highly dependent on funding from the University of Puerto Rico which in turn receives its funding from the Commonwealth of Puerto Rico appropriations to finance its operations.
 The financial difficulties experienced by the Commonwealth of Puerto Rico, including the uncertainty as to its ability to fully satisfy its obligations, raises substantial doubt about the University of Puerto Rico's ability to continue funding the University of Puerto Rico Retirement System and paying the required contributions.

-These conditions raise substantial doubt about the University of Puerto Rico Retirement System's ability to continue as a going concern.
-Management's evaluation of the events and conditions and management's plans regarding these matters are also described in Note 3.
+Management's evaluation of the events and conditions and management's plans in regard to these matters are also described in Note 3.

 The financial statements do not include any adjustments that may result from the outcome of this uncertainty.
-Our opinion is not modified with respect to this matter
+Our opinion is not modified with respect to this matter.